 What if you prefer ETFs?
 Now, you could potentially use any financial firm with a discount brokerage arm.
-That means not only Fidelity, Schwab and Vanguard, but also places like Ally Invest, E*Trade, Interactive Brokers, Merrill Edge and TD Ameritrade.
+That means not only Fidelity, Schwab and Vanguard, but also places like Ally Invest, E*Trade, Interactive Brokers and Merrill Edge.

 What if you have no choice in financial firm—because you’re investing through your employer’s 401(k) or 403(b) plan?
 As you read the steps that follow, try to figure out which funds in your employer’s plan most closely resemble those described here.
 Because of the tax benefits and any matching employer contribution, you’ll almost always want to contribute to a 401(k) or 403(b).
 But that may, alas, mean buying actively managed funds and paying high annual fund expenses.